brightshine1111/ok_computer_site/README.md

 ## Copyright

-All parts of okc that are unmodified versions of the Python synatax are Copyright © 2001-2018 Python Software Foundation; All Rights Reserved.
+All parts of okc that are unmodified versions of the Python synatax are copyright © 2001-2018 Python Software Foundation; All Rights Reserved.

+All original text copyright © 2018 Ben Faucher.